 Type Of Harm Definition Examples Indicators Physical Adults and Children Non-accidental harm to the body.
 From careless rough handling to direct physical violence.
 Unlawful or inappropriate use of restraint or physical interventions.
 Hitting, slapping, pinching, shaking, pushing, scalding, burning, dragging, kicking, physical restraint, locking an individual in a room or a car.
 History of unexplained falls or minor injuries, bruising which is characteristic of non-accidental injury - hand slap marks, pinch marks, grip marks, bite marks, scalds, flinching, reluctant to undress.
 Sexual Adults and Children Direct or indirect involvement in sexual activity without capacity and/or consent.
 Individual did not fully understand or was pressured into consenting.
 Note: A child under 16 years old can never consent to any sexual act Coercion to be involved in the making or watching of pornographic material.
-Coercion to touch e.g. of breasts, genitals, anus, mouth, masturbation of either self or others, penetration or attempted penetration of vagina, anus, mouth with or by penis, fingers and or other objects Pregnancy in a women unable to give consent, difficulty in walking or sitting with no apparent explanation, torn, stained or bloody underclothes or bedding, Bleeding, bruising to the rectal and/or vaginal area, bruising.
-Behavioural changes, sexually explicit behaviour, explicit language, self harm, obsession with washing, fear of pregnancy may be exaggerated Emotional Adults and Children Behaviour which has a harmful effect on an individual's emotional well being or development, causing Shouting, coercion, bullying, blaming, insulting, ignoring, threats of harm or Loss of interest, withdrawn, anxious or depressed, frightened, avoiding eye contact, irritable, aggressive or
+Coercion to touch e.g., of breasts, genitals, anus, mouth, masturbation of either self or others, penetration or attempted penetration of vagina, anus, mouth with or by penis, fingers and or other objects Pregnancy in a woman unable to give consent, difficulty in walking or sitting with no apparent explanation, torn, stained or bloody underclothes or bedding, Bleeding, bruising to the rectal and/or vaginal area, bruising.
+Behavioural changes, sexually explicit behaviour, explicit language, self-harm, obsession with washing, fear of pregnancy may be exaggerated Emotional Adults and Children Behaviour which has a harmful effect on an individual's emotional well-being or development, causing mental distress undermining their self-esteem and affecting individual's quality of life.
+Shouting, coercion, bullying, blaming, insulting, ignoring, threats of harm or abandonment, intimidation, harassment, humiliation, depriving an individual of the right to choice Loss of interest, withdrawn, anxious or depressed, frightened, avoiding eye contact, irritable, aggressive or challenging behaviour, unexplained sleep disturbance, self-harm, refusing to